matteocordray/verilog_encryption_project/README.md

 The first project will start with creating a half-adder circuit.
 For most of the start of my journey, I'm using the [FPGA Designs with Verilog and SystemVerilog](https://verilogguide.readthedocs.io/en/latest/verilog/firstproject.html) guide to learn specifically how to upload and work with verilog and the DE1-SoC board I'm using, in addition to the youtube playlist [Shawn Hymel's Introduction to FPGAs](https://www.youtube.com/playlist?list=PLEBQazB0HUyT1WmMONxRZn9NmQ_9CIKhb).

 Any other resources used for me to learn this will be described in the ```README.md``` file at the bottom.

+## FAQ

+1. What should I use to view verilog files?
+   * Typically I use Notepad++ for simple file viewing.
+Once projects get more complicated, I plan on using VSCode (I use PlatformIO for my embedded work, so it will be easy and familiar for me to use).
+Most IDEs can view verilog, but you might have to go into the details to see if the one you want to use supports it.
+2. Where do I start?
+   * I would definitely start with the video tutorial series by Shawn Hymel linked above as well as the FPGA Designs with Verilog guide even if you don't have the DE1-SoC board.
+It provides many useful projects that you can see in addition to what I'll be working on.
+My goal is to document and show how I went through learning verilog and specifically with FPGAs.